temporalio/temporal-learning/docs/tutorials/php/subscriptions/index.md

 ## Prerequisites

 - [Set up a local development environment for developing Temporal applications using PHP](/getting_started/php/dev_environment/index.md)
-  - Ensure the Temporal Server is running (using [Docker is the fastest way](https://docs.temporal.io/application-development-guide/#run-a-dev-cluster))
 - Review the [Hello World in PHP tutorial](/getting_started/php/hello_world_in_php/index.md) and understood the basics of getting a Temporal PHP SDK project up and running.

 ## Create the Workflow